Py4Phy/PHY432/modules/scientific_python/stochastic_dynamics.md

 origin will it have moved after time _t_, expressed as the distance
 \\(d(t)\\)?
 Image Source: _SciPy Lectures 1.3.2 NumPy: Numerical
-operations on arrays: Reductions_ by Emmanuelle Gouillart, Didrik Pinte, GaÃ«l Varoquaux, and Pauli Virtanen.</small>
+operations on arrays: Reductions_ by Emmanuelle Gouillart, Didrik Pinte, Gaël Varoquaux, and Pauli Virtanen.</small>

 The random walk also leads to a diffusion process with an equivalent diffusion coefficient if one associates an average time with each